Meaning of Numbers: The Number 500

 Jews within the Persian Empire, during the reign of Ahasuerus (Xerxes in the Greek), are saved from annihilation by Queen Esther and Mordecai.
 Instead of being slaughtered on Adar 13 (Esther 9:1 -2), the Jews were able to take vengeance on their enemies throughout the empire.
-This revenge included those at the king's palace.
+This revenge included those at the king's palace which numbered 500 men.

 And the Jews struck all their enemies with the sword, and slaughter, and destruction; and did as they pleased to those who hated them.
 And in Shushan the palace the Jews killed and destroyed five hundred men (Esther 9:5 - 6).

 Job's remarkable wealth, before God allowed the devil to test him, included 7,000 sheep and 3,000 camels, along with 500 each of oxen and female donkeys (Job 1:3).
 His riches were such that he was considered the "greatest of all the men of the east."

 The city of Thebes (referred to as No in the King James Bible, Jeremiah 46:25 - 26 and Ezekiel 30:13 - 16), was located more than 310 miles (500 kilometers) from the mouth of the Nile River.
 It was known for its wealth, splendor and as a worship center for the Egyptian pagan deity Amon (Amun).

 One of Jesus' shortest parables involves a man who owes 500 silver coins and another who owes 50 to the same person.
 The creditor forgives the debt of both men when he discovers they are poor.
 The Lord's question of who loves the creditor more, asked of his self-righteous Pharisee host, was correctly answered (Luke 7:41 - 43).